antieva/Tap_Room/README.md

 * As a patron, I want to use the alcohol content property to display stronger beers differently than weaker beers.

-## Development server
+## Installation

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:8080/`.
+When repository has been downloaded, change directory to root folder and _run npm install_ to install necessary packages to run accurately.
+If files are changed or updated, run _webpack_ in the command line.

+Run _webpack-dev-server_ or _npm run start_ and navigate to: http://localhost:8080 into your address bar to host and view a live server, which auto-updates with Hot Module Replacement (HMR)

+Navigate to http://localhost:8080 to view project.
 The app will automatically reload if you change any of the source files.

 ## Known Bugs